 A client orders a dedicated server at 2 AM.
-Your on-call engineer gets paged, logs into three different systems, allocates hardware, assigns IPs, kicks off an OS install, updates the billing system, and emails the client their credentials.
-The whole process takes 45 minutes if everything goes smoothly.
-If the IPMI is unresponsive or the wrong subnet is selected, it takes longer.
+In a manual workflow, an on-call engineer gets paged, logs into several systems, allocates hardware, assigns IPs, kicks off an OS install, updates the billing system, and emails the client their credentials.
+Even when everything goes smoothly, the round-trip takes a long time — and the more steps there are, the more places something can go wrong.

-This is how most hosting providers still operate.
+This is how many hosting providers still operate.
 Manual provisioning is slow, error-prone, and does not scale.
 Every new client means the same repetitive steps.
-Every mistake means a support ticket and a frustrated customer.
+Every mistake generates a support ticket and a frustrated customer.

 FluxBilling automates this entire workflow.
-From the moment a client places an order to the moment they receive their server credentials, every step runs without human intervention.
+From the moment a client places an order to the moment they receive their server credentials, every step can run without human intervention.

 The Problem with Manual Provisioning